jaydodge1975/win10-terminal-setup/README.md

 ## Prerequisites

+1. Time and patience
+2. Terminal APP
+3. Font (Optional but highly recommended)

-You will need to get the official [Windows Terminal][windowsterminal] APP.
+> 2. You will need to get the official [Windows Terminal][windowsterminal] APP.
 Once the APP is installed it will give you the best terminal experience on Windows.
 And allow you to keep adding features to it.
 There are multiple ways of acquiring the Windows Terminal.
 However the best is from the Microsoft [Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
 This will automatically keep the APP updated for you.

-Also to get the most out of the customized theme you will need to install a special font.
+> 3. Also to get the most out of the customized theme you will need to install a special font.
 [Cascadi-Code](https://github.com/microsoft/cascadia-code) is going to be a good place to start.
 Click on the name to go to the repo.
 Next look on the right side colum and click the latest Release.
 Once that opens you will find that there is a zipped file with the font on this page to download.

-NuGet provider is also going to be required but you will be prompted to install this.
+> NuGet provider is also going to be required but you will be prompted to install this.

-Untrusted repository
+> Untrusted repository
-InstallationPolicy value by running the Set-PSRepository cmdlet.
+> InstallationPolicy value by running the Set-PSRepository cmdlet.

 ## Installation